 Flexible grouping is a data-driven teaching practice.
-It puts students into temporary groups to work together for only as long as is needed for them to develop an identified skill or to complete a learning activity.
-The groups change often based on students’ needs, skill development, or knowledge.
+With this practice, you put students into temporary groups to work together for only as long as is needed for them to develop an identified skill or to complete a learning activity.
+The groups can be heterogeneous (made up of varying skill levels) or homogeneous (made up of the same skill level).
+The groups change often based onthe learning objective and students’ needs or interests.

 If you’re like most teachers, putting students into groups is an important part of your day-to-day classroom life.
-And that concept of grouping dates back to the days of the one-room schoolhouse, when teachers grouped students by age or ability.
+That concept of grouping dates back to the days of the one-room schoolhouse, when teachers grouped students by age or ability.

-Flexible grouping creates temporary groups of students in the classroom.
-Students work together—often with the guidance of a teacher—only for the length of time necessary for them to develop an identified skill or to complete a learning activity.
+Students work together, often with the guidance of a teacher, only for the length of time necessary for them to develop an identified skill or to complete a learning activity.
 That makes it different from static groups that don’t change based on students’ needs, acquisition of skills, or knowledge.

-Flexible grouping is a data-driven practice.
-You can use data you already have on hand to group and regroup students so you meet their evolving needs.
-Sometimes the data that prompts you to create a group may be your observations during a lesson.
-For example, you may see that some students may need more practice before moving on.
+Flexible grouping is driven by data.
+You can use data you already have about students to group and regroup them to meet their evolving needs.
+The data doesn’t have to be fancy.
+It can be as simple as observing students’ work during a lesson.
+In doing so, you may see that some students could benefit from more practice in a small group before moving on.

 A key component of flexible grouping is that while all students are working toward the same learning goal, the work addresses students’ varying learning needs.
 The work is engaging and important for all students, but the task or how they show what they’ve learned may look different for each group.